agibalov/ios-experiments/ScreenshotsExperiment/README.md

 See `UsingXCUIApplicationTests`.

-* Difficult to render any view in any state - no programmatic access to the app code
+* Difficult to render any view in any state - no programmatic access to the app code.
+Not obvious how to wait for app to fully launch.
 * Shows carrier, clock, etc
 * Assets work